awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 Make sure that the `kubelet` on your managed and Fargate nodes are at the same Kubernetes version as your control plane before you update\.
 We also recommend that your self\-managed nodes are at the same version as the control plane, though they can be up to one version behind the control plane's current version\.
 Updating a cluster from 1\.16 to 1\.17 will fail if you have any AWS Fargate pods that have a `kubelet` minor version earlier than 1\.16\.
 Before updating your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their `kubelet` is 1\.16 before attempting to update the cluster to 1\.17\.
 You may need to update some of your deployed resources before you can update to 1\.16\.
 For more information, see [Kubernetes 1\.16 update prerequisites](#1-16-prerequisites)\.
+Updating your cluster to a newer version may overwrite custom configurations\.

 ------
 #### [ eksctl ]